I used to think conflict in marriage was a bad thing. So much so, that I used to do whatever it took to get rid of it.

-Whenever Star and I had conflict during the first 2 years of our relationship, I thought the best way to deal with it was to overlook her “stuff” and move on.
-I stuffed Star’s “stuff” in a place never to be talked about again and thought God would do his work and make it all magically disappear.
+Whenever Star and I had a conflict during the first two years of our relationship,ย I thought the best way to deal with it was to overlook her “stuff” and move on.
+I stuffed Star’s “stuff” in a place never to be talked about again and thought God would do his work and make it magically disappear.
 Boy, was I wrong.
-Take it from me, stuffing is the last way you want to deal with conflict.
-You can only stuff for so long before you start to spew.
+Take it from me: stuffing is the last way you want to deal with conflict.ย You can only stuff for so long before you start to spew.

 Every time I stuffed a conflict away (big and small), I placed an imaginary brick between Star and I. After only 2 short years of being married our wall of unresolved conflict was 20 feet high and 50 feet thick.
 No amount of love could possibly break through.